fiduswriter/fiduswriter/README.md

 The following are instructions working on Ubuntu 14.04.
 Make adjustments as needed for other systems.

 **Please make sure, that you only use root permissions where advised.
-Otherwise the installation will fail!**
+Otherwise,the installation will fail!**

 1. Install the development packages of libjpeg, gettext, zlib, python, npm and the python virtual environment creator by running:

   > `sudo apt-get install libjpeg-dev python-dev python-virtualenv gettext zlib1g-dev git npm nodejs nodejs-legacy`

 2. Download the Fidus Writer sources to your computer from github by running:

   > `git clone https://github.com/fiduswriter/fiduswriter.git`